Lower Camden County Regional School District

-The Lower Camden County Regional School District was a regional public school district serving students in seventh through twelfth grades in Camden County, New Jersey, United States.
+The Lower Camden County Regional School District was a regional public school district serving students in seventh through twelfth grades in Camden County, in the U.S. state of New Jersey.
 The district served the constituent communities of Berlin Township, Chesilhurst, Clementon, Lindenwold, Pine Hill, Waterford Township and Winslow Township.
 In a referendum held in May 1998, voters approved the dissolution of the district.